cj-hilder/ble-hr-tool/README.md

 If your nervous system is currently deconditioned, it will fatigue quickly.
 Pushing through that fatigue may backfire and produce a stress response.
 Consider stopping the RFB session if you notice any of the following:

-**The resonance crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, this may suggest your autonomic system is tiring — analogous to muscular fatigue.
+**The resonance crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then drops to ☆☆☆ or near-zero and stays low, this may suggest your autonomic system is tiring — analogous to muscular fatigue.
 A reasonable response is to stop for the day.

 **Brain fog or frustration.** Paced breathing requires sustained focus.
 If your mind is wandering, you feel agitated, or you are struggling to hold the rhythm, your cognitive battery is empty.